andymitch/yuzu/README.md

 ## TODO

- decide where to handle stop-loss and roi sells orders
+ decide where to handle stop-loss and roi sell orders